-21.3.1 Choosing the subset of the web
+21.3.1 Choosing the subset of the Web

 In assembling a subset of web pages around a topic such as leukemia, we must cope with the fact that good authority pages may not contain the specific query term leukemia.
-This is especially true, as noted in Section 21.1.1, when an authority page is using its web page to project a certain marketing presence.
+This is especially true, as we noted in Section 21.1.1, when an authority page uses its web presence to project a certain marketing image.
 For instance, many pages on the IBM website are authoritative sources of information on computer hardware, even though these pages may not contain the term computer or hardware.
 However, a hub compiling computer hardware resources is likely to use these terms and also link to the relevant pages on the IBM website.

-Building on these observations, the following procedure has been suggested for compiling the subset of the web for which to compute hub and authority scores.
+Building on these observations, the following procedure has been suggested for compiling the subset of the Web for which to compute hub and authority scores.